 What we used.
 We found Crayola colored chalk withstood rain better than a few other brands, but any chalk will work.

 Below are examples of Before I Die walls in other cities to show you the variety of ways people have created their own walls.
 There’s no right or wrong way; just the way that works for you and your community!

 Depending on the size of your wall, the number of columns and spacing will vary.
 Our wall in New Orleans was 41 feet (12.5 meters) long and comfortably fit 10 rows.
 Keep in mind space to fit your chalk holders.
 The diagram below is an example of how a 24 foot long wall could look like.
 Feel free to do what feels right for you.

 Here are the dimensions of the stencils we’ve used to help you figure out how to lay out your wall.
-Candy created the stencil for the first Before I Die wall by printing out the text, pasting it to a piece of poster board, and cutting each letter with a blade.
-She printed out the large title at a copy center.
-This took much more time time, but it’s certainly doable.
-Since then, she’s had the stencil made by a stencil manufacturer.
-A one-column prompt stencil makes it much faster to stencil, and a thick mylar material makes it easy to hang your stencil rigid to a wall with minimal tape.
+You can purchase them directly from this stencil manufacturer or you can create your own stencils.
+A one-column prompt stencil makes it much faster to stencil, and a thick mylar (plastic) material makes it easy to hang your stencil rigid to a wall with minimal tape.
 The text font is Neuzeit Book Heavy with -25 kerning.
 You can find the font online.

 Here’s a six-step guide to help you make your wall.
 A typical wall can take one or two days to create depending on the size of your wall, how quickly the chalkboard paint dries in your climate, and how many people are helping you.
 Have fun!